 Why Do Performing Arts Organizations Offer Subscriptions?

-There are a number of different reasons that a performing arts organization might elect to offer a subscription series.
+There are a number of different reasons that a performing arts organization might elect to offer a theatre subscription series.
 Your organization might wish to reward regular attendees for their loyalty, just like Theatre Cambrian.
 Dale Pepin, chair of the Theatre Cambrian board said that “We implemented it because we felt that regular attendees as Theatre Cambrian deserved a break.
 These people were attending faithfully, at every show, and we wanted to offer them something in return.”
 Don’t underestimate the power of giving back to your regular attendees – it makes them feel appreciated, valued and (most importantly) happy!

 In our previous article (link) we pin-pointed and outlined three strategies for boosting your performing arts organization’s ticket sales: